chervyachok/backitup-share-delay/README.md

   Users can set a restore delay for secret recovery.
 If the delay passes without owner intervention (or explicit decline), trusted parties can restore their share.
 This mechanism is implemented with the help of the Lit Protocol.

 - **Backup Discovery & Management:**
-  Users can find wallet backups by verifying if a stealth address belongs to them.
+  Trusted users can find backup shares by verifying if a stealth address belongs to them.
 Both owners and trusted parties have views into their respective backup lists.

 - **Encrypted Notices:**
   The owner can create encrypted notices for themselves or send them to each trusted party.
 Restoration requests (via transactions) provide the owner time to react if the delay is set.